xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 RP/0/0/CPU0:PE1(config)#replace pattern ?
   regex-string  pattern to be replaced within single quotes

-RP/0/0/CPU0:PE1(config)#replace pattern 'regex_1' with 'regex_2' ?
+RP/0/0/CPU0:PE1(config)#replace pattern 'string_1' with 'string_2' ?
   dry-run  execute the command without loading the replace config
   <cr>
 ```

-Note that the input entered in the replace command is considered a regex string
+Note that the input entered in the replace command is considered a **regex string**
 So for example, if you are trying to replace an IPv4 address (e.g. 1.2.3.4), remember to escape the '.' as otherwise it would match any character
 {: .notice--warning}